VRF - Emergency Fund

-- Overcoming Barriers to Support – eg, mobile phone, laptop, tablet, wifi or data access.
+Overcoming Barriers to Support – eg, mobile phone, laptop, tablet, radio

 Who can apply?

-We only accept applications from paid frontline workers who provide support to people experiencing homelessness or whose accommodation might be at risk.
+We only accept applications from paid frontline workers who provide support to people experiencing homelessness.
 Frontline workers include staff working in the voluntary, statutory and public sectors.
 For example: Resettlement or Outreach workers, CAB advisers, Supported Housing Officers, Mental Health Workers, Drug and Alcohol Support, GPs, Probation Officers, Social Workers, Prison in-reach workers, Police, Health Professionals.

 (Update 6th April: Please note that over the next couple of weeks we will be exploring the possibility of volunteers being able to make applications.
 If you are a volunteer – please check back here in a couple of weeks for an update, and in the meantime, sign up to our enews to stay up to date with the latest news about resources from the Frontline Network)

 Most of the grants we provide are small one-off grants – the amount is decided based on your current need so please give as much detail as you can on the application form.
 As a guide, we would usually expect to receive applications for amounts no more than:

 However, in exceptional circumstances we will consider more.

 Applicants need to register on our Flexi-Grant system with a valid work email address before making an application.